pachyderm/docs-content/latest/get-started/first-time-setup.md

   ```
  {{% /wizardResult %}}
  {{% wizardResult val1="operating-system/windows" %}}
- - You must have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) enabled (`wsl --install`) and a Linux distribution installed; if Linux does not boot in your WSL terminal after downloading from the Microsoft store, see the [manual installation guide](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
+ - You must have [Windows Subsystem for Linux (WSL) 2](https://learn.microsoft.com/en-us/windows/wsl/install) enabled (`wsl --install`) and a Linux distribution installed; if Linux does not boot in your WSL terminal after downloading from the Microsoft store, see the [manual installation guide](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

 **Manual Step Summary**: